AMartins87/py_man/README.md

 - I used **w3schools** and **docs.python** which helped me understand Python functions and method better.

-- I used [Pypi](https://pypi.org/project/colorama/) to implement red and green colors to differentiate between correct and incorrect input.
+- I used colors from [GeeksforGeeks](https://www.geeksforgeeks.org/print-colors-python-terminal/) to implement red, green and yellow colors to differentiate between correct and incorrect input.

 - **CONTENT**